World Class Pilot Training in Light Jets

 $1000 per day plus expenses

-Following the successful completion of your FAA type rating check ride, most pilots are required by the
+Following the successful completion of your FAA type rating check ride, you will be required by the FAA to

-FAA to accomplish mentoring in their Eclipse 500.
-Norton Aviation's mentor program is a safe and
+accomplish mentoring in your Eclipse 500.
+Norton Aviation's mentor program is a safe and comfortable way

-comfortable way to transition from the focused type rating training environment to real world flying.
-The
+to transition from the focused type rating training environment to real world flying.
+The program is designed

-program is designed to let you experience your Eclipse the way you will into the future.
-This fun and
+to let you experience your Eclipse the way you will into the future.
+This fun and non-threating training will

 Norton Aviation's mentor pilots have been flying their entire lives and can teach you the professional's tricks